Skip Navigation

 Our Pediatric CAR T-Cell Therapy Team

-• Our CAR T-cell therapy team is made up of experts in leukemia, immunotherapy, gene therapy, and stem cell transplantation who are experienced in administering genetically modified therapies and are well-equipped to anticipate and handle any potential side effects of CAR T-cell therapy.
-This team is supported by Boston Children's Hospital, the #1-ranked children's hospital by U.S. News & World Report and builds upon Dana-Farber/Boston Children's immunotherapy expertise, a world-leading gene therapy program, and one of the country's largest pediatric stem cell transplant programs.
+Our CAR T-cell therapy team is made up of experts in leukemia, immunotherapy, gene therapy, and stem cell transplantation who are experienced in administering genetically modified therapies and are well-equipped to anticipate and handle any potential side effects of CAR T-cell therapy.
+This team is supported by Boston Children's Hospital, which is ranked among the best children's hospitals by U.S. News & World Report, and builds upon Dana-Farber/Boston Children's immunotherapy expertise, a world-leading gene therapy program, and one of the country's largest pediatric stem cell transplant programs.

 Lewis B. Silverman, MD

-Director of Clinical Research and Clinical Care, Department of Pediatric Oncology
+Vice Chair for Clinical Affairs, Department of Pediatric Oncology

 Dr. Silverman's major research focus is in childhood acute lymphoblastic leukemia (ALL).
 He is the principal investigator of the DFCI ALL Consortium, a multi-institutional group conducting clinical trials in children with newly diagnosed and relapsed ALL.
 Dr. Silverman designs and oversees these studies, which have yielded high cure rates for children with newly diagnosed ALL.
 His research is also focused on reducing short- and long-term effects of treatment in pediatric ALL patients, as well as testing novel therapies in patients with relapsed disease.